akijowski/tweek-2021-sam/README.md

 There is a file `terraform.tfvars` that acts as the configurable input when running the Terraform in `us-east-2`.

+The state is stored in a remote backend using S3.
+You'll need to provision a bucket and DynamoDB table in order to use the remote state.

 You can run Terraform from the `terraform/us-east-2` directory with a command:

 ```bash